gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 When the crypto context is not preserved, the SCTP Restart can only be accomplished by means of plain text INIT.
-This opens to a man-in-the-middle attack where a malicious attacker may theoretcally generate an INIT chunk with proper parameters and hijack the SCTP association.
+This opens to a man-in-the-middle attack where a malicious attacker may theoretically generate an INIT chunk with proper parameters and hijack the SCTP association.

 ### INIT chunk in CRYPTO chunk